lmhbali16/Uni/Java/README.md

 # Java projects in first year

-This folder have two basic projects done in first year:
+This folder have two basic projects done in my first year of university:

 1. Phone software

 This phone "software" in the Phone folder is a program that imitate the basic functionality of a phone.
-This could be turning on and off the phone, showing battery life or having a dummy app.
+This could turn on and off the phone, showing battery life or having a dummy app.

 2. MazeGame